Manual gearbox problems? Semi-automatic gearbox problems? Automatic gearbox problems?

 With a damaged manual gearbox the vehicle may also accelerate more slowly than the higher revs suggest.

-To check if the issue in changing change gear is related to your clutch or or whether it could be a sign that your gearbox is failing, turn the engine off and see if you can select a gear.
+To check if the issue in changing gear in a manual vehicle is related to your clutch or whether it could be a sign that your gearbox is failing, turn the engine off and see if you can select a gear.

 If you are able to change gears this usually signals clutch trouble; however, if gear changes aren’t possible then the problem will be to do with the gearbox.